Andreas Lipa: International career

 Lipa made one substitute appearance for the Austria national side in April 2000 in a 2–1 defeat to Croatia, replacing Günther Neukirchner on 67 minutes.
 He was handed his debut by Otto Barić, his former manager at Austria Salzburg.

 Management career

-Lipa coached the youth team at Austrian Regionalliga Regionalliga Ost side First Vienna FC, before being elevated to first team manager in April 2015.
+Lipa coached the youth team at Austrian Regionalliga Regionalliga Ost side First Vienna FC, before being elevated to first-team manager in April 2015.
 He led the club to a second-place finish behind SV Horn in the 2015–16 season, before he was replaced by SV Horn coach Hans Kleer.

+In April 2017, he became the head coach of SC Austria Lustenau, before being dismissed in September that year.
+A few months later, he took charge of SV Stripfing.

+In June 2025, Lipa was appointed as head coach of SV Horn.

 Personal life

 Lipa's English wife, Sarah Adams-Lipa, publicly spoke out against the WAGs culture in British football.
-She also appeared on the British TV programme Come Dine with Me, appearing on fourth week of programmes of the first series in 2005 and winning the £1,000 first prize.
+She also appeared on the British TV programme Come Dine with Me, appearing on the fourth week of programmes of the first series in 2005 and winning the £1,000 first prize.
 In 2009, it was revealed that the couple had been defrauded by Texan swindler Allen Stanford.